Home Repair Program

 Veteran Home Repair Programs

 Our affiliate strongly believes that we should protect the homes of those who have kept our nation safe.
-Currently, we have access to grants that allow us to complete home repairs for Veterans.
+Currently, we have access to grants that allow us to complete home repairs for Veterans at no cost to the Veteran.
 We are qualified to administer the following home repair grants:

 - Texas Veterans Commission (TVC) Housing 4 Texas Heroes – Assists Texas Veterans and their families in maintaining or improving housing.